top of page

 Case Study: Farming Noise affecting resident (S82) - (Ward v Seabridge)

 Peter was instructed on behalf of a local dairy farmer in Devon who was using robotic milkers and other livestock farming practices in a case which hinged on the character of the locality.
 The noise emissions (and smells & flies) from the activities resulted in an application under Section 82 of the Environmental Protection Act 1990 by the resident who lived over the road.
-Peter produced his expert report swiftly to meet the court deadlines, and presented oral evidence to the District Judge regarding whether a statutory nuisance was likely to exist; his clear style helped dig into the detail of BS4142 and proved a convincing factor for the District Judge, who allowed the appeal.
+Peter produced his expert report swiftly to meet the court deadlines, and presented oral evidence to the District Judge regarding whether a statutory nuisance was likely to exist; his clear style helped dig into the details of BS4142 and proved a convincing factor for the District Judge, who allowed the appeal.
 The full judgement can be read here. :

 bottom of page